The 12 Best Long Island Beach Towns for Families That Aren't the Hamptons

-Family-Friendly Beach Communities in Nassau
+Long Island Beach Towns in Nassau

 Theodore Roosevelt Memorial Park and Beach in Oyster Bay is near the 26th president's former home.
-Photos courtesy of Town of Oyster Bay
+Photos courtesy of the Town of Oyster Bay

-The historic North Shore community claims President Theodore Roosevelt as its most famous former residents.
+The historic North Shore community claims President Theodore Roosevelt as its most famous former resident.
 You can tour his beautiful home, known as the Summer White House, at Sagamore Hill National Historic Site.
 Have a picnic, swing on the swings, or go for a swim at Theodore Roosevelt Memorial Park and Beach.
 Afterward, stroll down Main Street for shopping and dining.
-And, come October be sure to visit again for the annual Oyster Festival.
+And, come October, be sure to visit again for the annual Oyster Festival.

 Port Washington's Manorhaven Beach Park offers a host of outdoor activities in the summer.
 Photo courtesy of the Town of North Hempstead

-Family-Friendly Beach Communities in Western Suffolk
+Long Island Beach Towns in Western Suffolk

 Although small, Cold Spring Harbor is packed with things to do for families.
 Its charming Main Street has lots of trendy shops and restaurants.
 Enjoy lunch at the Gourmet Whaler and some sweet treats at Sweetie Pies on Main.
 Or bring your own food and head to Cold Spring Harbor Park, where you can picnic along the waterfront.
 A definite must-see is the Whaling Museum & Education Center, a family-friendly museum that focuses on Long Island’s maritime heritage.